PrismLauncher/prismlauncher.org/src/news/login-isues-10-06-24.md

 ---
 title: Microsoft having authentication issues in some regions.
-description: Microsoft login and launch check not working currently in launcher, affects other launchers and official launcher in somes cases.
+description: Microsoft login and launch check not currently working in the launcher
 date: 2024-06-09
 tags:
   - Authentication